 The debt problems many people face are frequently compounded when they receive notification that their vehicle is about to be repossessed due to default of payments.
 For many people, this means much more than relinquishing the property.
 It means they no longer have transportation to their place of employment, further impinging on their financial situation.
 However, there are options available to people who are facing repossession of their vehicle.

 At the Law Offices of Robert M. Geller, P.A., we have provided debt relief services to people throughout Tampa and surrounding areas since 1991.
 Our attorneys have extensive experience filing bankruptcy cases under Chapter 7 and Chapter 13 of the Bankruptcy Code, and have helped clients in addressing complex issues involving car loans and vehicle repossession.
-We counsel and advise clients on their legal options and assist them throughout the process.
+Our car loan lawyers counsel and advise clients on their legal options and assist them throughout the process.
 Depending upon your situation, we may be capable of helping you:

 - Keep or redeem your vehicle for less than the full amount owed (under a Chapter 7 or Chapter 13)